-With some 3.5 million inhabitants abroad for a total population of 67.4 million, France has one of the most international population in the world.
+With some 3.5 million inhabitants abroad for a total population of 67.4 million, France has one of the most international populations in the world.

 Concerning 1 in 20 French people, expatriation is indeed today a mass phenomenon that involves lifestyles that sometimes differ greatly from the metropolis.

-Therefore, maintaining contact with the country of origin becomes a concern for many French citizens residing abroad, in particular with regard to their children, who sometimes have never even been to their “home” country.
+Therefore, maintaining contact with the country of origin becomes a concern for many French citizens residing abroad, in particular concerning their children, who sometimes have never even been to their “home” country.

-However, history, culture, language … are necessary to one’s education and identity.
-Unfortunately, lack of opportunities, infrastructure or mere distance, can sometime cause expat’s children to miss out on their own country.
+However, history, culture, and language … are necessary to one’s education and identity.
+Unfortunately, lack of opportunities, infrastructure, or mere distance, can sometimes cause ex-pat children to miss out on their own country.

 Indeed, despite the excellent network of French high schools around the world (a real French privilege), it is not always possible (or sufficient) to educate your children in a French-speaking system to guarantee a good level of mastery of their mother tongue.

-In order to help you, l’Atelier An Phu advises you on which solutions to use on a daily basis to guarantee a good level of French proficiency among expat families!
+To help you, l’Atelier An Phu advises you on which solutions to use daily to guarantee a good level of French proficiency among ex-pat families!

 While it seems all the more obvious, let’s start here.